 My daughter was desperate that I never, ever let her go.
 No one else could hold her.
 No one.
 And trust me, I tried.

 Daily, my husband would come home from work and try to tuck her in for the night.
 To no avail, he would begrudgingly walk out of her bedroom with his head cowered to the ground.
 He’d hand over our daughter wrapped like a swaddled crying football.
 This repetition got old.

 While I obviously loved my daughter intensely, I quickly became exhausted by being the only one who could hush her incessant, and often volatile, cries.

 Nightly, I would cry right along with her.
 I felt I couldn’t do it another day.
 The exhaustion of swaddling her tightly while rocking her with blaring white noise in her eardrum, yeah, that got to me.
 I hate to admit that, of course.

 No mother wants to admit that caring for their new, “nonstop,” high needs baby can be emotionally draining.

 No mother wants to admit that they want to just escape for a few days.

-No mother wants to admit that she’s TOO DAMN TIRED and ornery to care for the “nonstop” baby for another minute.
+Of course no mother wants to admit that she’s too damn tired and ornery to care for the “nonstop” baby for another minute.

-Now that my daughter is four, she still flocks to Mom the most.
+Now my daughter is four, and she still flocks to Mom the most.
 And that’s okay.

 Moms, if you have a “nonstop baby,” I feel you.
 I get it.